usagiga/git-hooks/README.md

 # git-hooks
-Easy access to git hooks boilerplates
+Easy access to git hooks boilerplates.

+This repository is inspired by [simonwhitaker/gibo](https://github.com/simonwhitaker/gibo).